MrMercado/CVTStego-Net-a-convolutional-vision-transformer-architecture-for-spatial-image-steganalysis/README.md

 ## Folders
-- **training with TL** this folder contains the codes required to perform the training with transfer learning and multispectral images (15 channels), which contains the python file (code_15channels_with_weights.py) in which the experiments will be run and the file (models_classification2.py) that will contain the models, to be called by the main code.

-- **training without TL** this folder contains the codes required to perform the training without transfer learning with multispectral images (15 channels), which contains the python file (code_15channels_without_weights.py ) in which the experiments will be run and the file (models_classification5.py) that will contain the models, to be called by the main code.
+- **transformer_1.py** This file contains the model used in the various training experiments carried out for the research.
+To use it, the database must be varied and the hyperparameters adjusted to obtain the desired results, while keeping the same code.

 ## Requirements